-During a campus emergency, the Framingham State University Campus Police Department will take appropriate and immediate measures necessary to meet the emergency and to protect persons and property.
-The chief of Campus Police or designee will immediately notify the University President regarding the emergency.
+During a campus emergency, the Framingham State University Police Department will take appropriate and immediate measures necessary to meet the emergency and to protect persons and property.
+The Chief of University Police or designee will immediately notify the University President regarding the emergency.

-The ERT will be activated depending on the level of emergency designated by the Campus Police Chief or designee.
-The level of the emergency and instructions will be communicated with the Universit community through the Campus Police Department in conjunction with the Director of University Communications by one or all of the following:
+The EOCT will be activated depending on the level of emergency designated by the University Police Chief or designee.
+The level of the emergency and instructions will be communicated with the University community through the University Police Department in conjunction with the University's Chief of Staff/General Counsel and the President by one or all of the following:

-- Campuswide e-mail
+- Campus wide e-mail

-- Campuswide telephone broadcast
+- Campus wide telephone broadcast

 - FSU Alert text message and cell phone community notification system

-- Public announcement (PA) systems.
+- Public announcement (PA) systems

-DEFINITION OF EMERGENCY
+DEFINITION OF AN EMERGENCY